Autologous Stem Cell Transplant or Bone Marrow Transplant

 What does autologous mean?

 Autologous means structures or cells derived from you and your body.
-For example, if our patient Jack is to have a stem cell transplant, we will get those stem cells from Jack himself.
+For example, if our patient Jack is to have an autologous stem cell transplant, we will get those stem cells from Jack himself.
 Many people think a transplant has to be something taken from a donor, but that would be called an allogeneic transplant (which is discussed in a separate article).
 In an autologous transplant, Jack the patient "donates" his cells to himself.

 What types of cancer is this therapy used for?